updated on: June 21, 2017

 With thousands of kilometres of trails, and more being added each year, it's no wonder Ontario is renowned as an ATV playground.
 Whether you're riding a Utility, Sport or Side by Side ATV, looking for a scenic getaway for the family or a challenging new spot to test your skills, Ontario has a trail for you.

-Each trail and municipality has its own rules and regulations, so always follow the Golden Rule: "Know Before You Go."
+Each trail and municipality have their own rules and regulations, so always follow the Golden Rule: "Know Before You Go."
 Check with the local club to see what permits you need and make sure you're familiar with the local by-laws regarding ATV's on roads and crown land.
 Don't trespass, stay on the trails, ride safe, and have fun!

 Northeastern Ontario's Mattawa and the surrounding townships have passed ATV-friendly by-laws allowing riders passage on local roads from their accommodations to the trailhead.
 The trail system is nestled between two small mountain ranges, the Algonquin Highlands and the Laurentian Mountains, and is bordered by the Mattawa and Ottawa Rivers.
 Offering a range of difficulty levels from easy meandering trails through majestic pines and cool valleys with clear lakes and rivers to challenging rock climbs and wet muddy areas.

 The main system in the Explorers' Edge Parry Sound-Georgian Bay area is the Park-to-Park multi-use trail system.
 This exciting route from Killbear to Algonquin Park is set within a natural paradise of lakes, forests, beaches, and the 2.5 billion-year-old granite of the Canadian Shield.
 Click here to read about upgrades made to the trails.
 The following is a list of trails within the Park to Park system: